 Jump to:

-Esquites is the same dish: earthy, sweet roasted corn, tangy cheese, bright lime juice, and a little bit of spice from cayenne or chili powder.
-It's just in a bowl.
+Esquites is essentially elote in a bowl.
+It's the same dish: earthy, sweet roasted corn, tangy cheese, bright lime juice, and a little bit of spice from cayenne or chili powder.
+It's just easier to eat.

-To make this recipe even easier, use roasted frozen corn.
-This will eliminate the need to cut the corn off of the cob and makes this recipe available to you year-round!
+To make this recipe easy, I've used roasted frozen corn.
+This will eliminate the need to cut the fresh corn off of the cob and makes this recipe available to you year-round!

-So if you're in the middle of winter and need some warm summer flavor, give this recipe a try.
+So if you're in the middle of winter and need some warm summer flavor or if you're in the middle of summer and you're craving a twist on your regular corn salad, this recipe is for you.
 I can't say you'll be instantly transported to the beach, but it will be extremely tasty.

 What You'll Need